 Sheldon: "Cathedra mea, regulae meae" — that's Latin for "My chair, my rules"

-A character is extremely territorial about where he sits: a favourite chair, spot on The Couch, park bench, or whatever.
-Either they never sit anywhere else, no one else is allowed to sit there, or often both.
+A favourite chair, a spot on The Couch, a park bench...
+Either someone never sits anywhere else, no one else is allowed to sit there, or often both.

-Alternatively it can be an ordinary character trait, possibly a kind of Security Blanket for a character with Super OCD.
+Alternatively it can be an ordinary character trait, possibly a kind of Security Blanket for a character with obsessive tendencies.
 In a military (or Mildly Military) setting, the commanding officer ordering someone out of his chair can serve as an assertion of authority.